safesit23/INT214-Statistics/workshop/01-intro-R.md

 ```

 ## 3. Run Script
+3.1.
+Create Script file and save `1-MyScript.R`

+3.2. copy code in Topic 2 and paste in script file.

+3.3.
+Run Script
 - `Command+Enter` Run the current line or selection
 - `Command+option+R` Run all
 - `Ctrl+L` Clear console

 ## 4. Basic Operation
+We can create variable by using `<-` it mean assign value (right) to variable (left)
 ```
 # create variable
 x <- 1